Gold Continues Fall Amid Easing North Korea Tensions

 Higher rates tend to act as a headwind for gold, which struggles to compete with yield-bearing investments when rates rise.

-In base metals, copper for September delivery fell 0.6% to $2.8880 a pound, on track for a fourth decline in the last five sessions.
+In base metals, copper for September delivery fell 0.7% to $2.8830 a pound, its fourth decline in the last five sessions

 (END) Dow Jones Newswires